jhkeem/Julian_Portfolio/README.md

 __Google Analytics Professional Certificate__
 *online courses by [Google](https://www.coursera.org)*
-An intensive course in Data Analytics with Spreadsheet, SQL, Tablau and R.
+An intensive course in Data Analytics with Spreadsheet, SQL, Tableau and R.
 *the fifth course of total 8 courses in progress*

 ## Education